 The Tsurumi Plant of Nisshin Seifun and the Tatebayashi Plant of Nisshin Foods installed solar photovoltaic facilities.
 The facility at the Tsurumi Plant is expected to generate power equivalent to annual consumption of 160 households, and to relieve the environmental impact by reducing approximately 250 tons of CO2 emissions annually compared with thermal power plant.

 We actively worked on reducing waste on a group-wide basis by improving production efficiency and reviewing procedures at the manufacturing division, as well as strengthening supply and demand and inventory management at the sales division.
 Additionally we made efforts to promote the use of waste for fertilizers and foodstuffs.
-As a result, final disposal waste in FY2016 reduced nearly 99.9% from that in FY2000.
+As a result, the recycling rate in FY 2017 was 100%.

 Maintaining the Gift of Nature into the Future